-The Naval Museum of Québec is located right by the waterfront.
+- The Naval Museum of Québec, located right by the waterfront.
 Displaying various artefacts and relics from throughout the harbour’s history, it offers insights into workings of the port and the city through the centuries.

 Stay in Vieux Port If you want to stay right at the heart of the city centre; you want a lovely, historic area, which is also quiet and relaxed at night; you are planning a family trip with children.